simsim314/CatForce/README.md

 symmetries-char - character that defines all symmetries the catalyst can be used.
 Currently supports:
 | + / x *

-|  - mirror by y,
+-  |   mirror by y.
-+  - mirror by x, y and both.
+-  +   mirror by x, y and both.
-/ - diagonal mirror
+-  /  diagonal mirror
-x - diagonal mirror by both diagonals and rotations clock and anti clock wise.
+-  x  diagonal mirror by both diagonals and rotations clock and anti clock wise.
-* - All 8 variations of transformations.
+-  *  All 8 variations of transformations.

 `output <file.rle>`